limbernie/limbernie.github.io/_posts/2020-03-07-bankrobber-htb-walkthrough.md

 </script>
 ```

-Let\'s minify the JavaScript while we are at it.
+Let's minify the JavaScript while we are at it.

 <a class="image-popup">
 ![7936b333.png](/assets/images/posts/bankrobber-htb-walkthrough/7936b333.png)